9 Corny Spanish Jokes That Will Help You Learn Spanish

 "Vale, cariño, pero no grites o despertarás a tu madre." ("Ok, my darling, but don't scream, you'll wake up your mother.")

-This one (screams) for itself.
+This Spanish joke (screams) for itself.
 Despertarás is a great example of the future tense, representing the second person future tense conjugation of despertar (to wake up.)

-Next, don’t miss these 12 quirky words that don’t have an English translation.
+Now that you've learned these Spanish jokes, learn the 12 quirky words that don't have an English translation.